isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution19.md

 ---
-title: Automated Rice Dispenser
+title: The automated rice dispenser stores cooked rice is kept warm in a tub.
+The rice is then automatically dispensed in pre-set quantities   Min capacity 9kg cooked rice  Grant support 80% of cost of equipment, up to $16,000 grant
 permalink: /productivity-solutions-grant/solutionrepo/solution19
 ---

 ### Description

-The automated rice dispenser stores cooked rice is kept warm in a tub.
-The rice is then automatically dispensed in pre-set quantities

-Min capacity: 9kg cooked rice

-Grant support: 80% of cost of equipment, up to $16,000 grant

 ### Details of Solution